uidaholib/sbProgram/sbMACRO/work_log.md

 Because we're using SQLite, the `upgrade` command detects if the db exists and creates one if it does not.

 Note: Flask-SQLAlchemy uses snake case, so it translates class names to snake case.
 For example, for a AddressAndPhone model class, the table would be named address_and_phone.
-To chose a table name yourself, add an attribute nammed __tablename__ to the model class.
+To chose a table name yourself, add an attribute named __tablename__ to the model class.

 Now we need to know our Database Upgrade and Downgrade workflow.
 Miguel Grinberg describes it well: